HuongDM1896/FedScale/G5k_guide.md

 #    - model_zoo: fedscale-torch-zoo
     - eval_interval: 1                     # How many rounds to run a testing on the testing set
     - rounds: 3                          # Number of rounds to run this training.
 We use 1000 in our paper, while it may converge w/ ~400 rounds
-    - filter_less: 21                       # Remove clients w/ less than 21 samples
+    - filter_less: 21                       # Remove clients w/ less than 21 samples - set =0 if clients less than 21.
     - num_loaders: 2
     - local_steps: 2
     - learning_rate: 0.05